 The learning experience includes group-chat/virtual live sessions and exercises with peers; interactive content consists of online assessment via quizzes, peer review; online individual/group presentations, written coursework and more.Learn more about Student Experience

 Imperial is a global top ten university with a world-class reputation in science, engineering, business and medicine.Learn more about Imperial College London

 If you complete an open course and enroll in the degree later, it will count towards your degree upon enrollment.Learn more how to try a course

 For the Global Master’s in Public Health, we’ve redesigned the high quality and multidisciplinary on-campus curriculum for the online environment.
 To this end the Global Master of Public Health aims to provide a comprehensive grounding in public health for students who wish to pursue or advance careers in public health practice, management and/or research at local, national and/or international levels.

 This online and part-time degree offers cutting-edge knowledge and skills based on the principles and methods of public health within a creative and supportive, fully-online learning environment.
 The programme has a special focus on the development of quantitative analytical skills for public health, epidemiology and health services research.

 Yes, graduates will earn the same Master of Public Health award as students in the on-campus programme.

 The online and on-campus programme will suit different learners in different ways.
-Whilst both offer a Master of Public Health, the online programme is purely online and is offered for two years, part-time.
+Whilst both offer a Master of Public Health, the online programme is purely online and is offered for either two or three years, part-time.
 The on-campus programme is taught in London, over one year and is full-time.
 Both programmes are highly competitive and we encourage you to apply for the programme that best suits your needs in the first instance.
 It may not be possible to switch between the two programs if all the places have been filled.